Your chance to share what others don’t know about your teen, but should.

 What do you consider to be your child’s outstanding accomplishments during the past three or four years?
 Why did you select these as important?
 This is often the first question on the brag sheet.
 You can use items from your student’s high school resume and enhance what you choose to highlight.
 For example, your daughter was named captain of the volleyball team in junior year.
 Great.
 But was it based on her athletic abilities or leadership skills, or both?
 Was she picked by the coach or voted in by her teammates?
 Maybe your teen is on the student council that worked to change a school policy.
 Also consider accomplishments outside of school, whether in the community or your own family.

 Are there any unusual or personal circumstances that have affected your child’s education or personal experiences?
-Use this question to address the impact of a parent’s job loss, family crisis (like a divorce, serious illness), move to a new town and school, etc. The counselor and colleges need to understand the challenges your child has dealt with during her high school years.
+Use this question to address the impact of a parent’s job loss, family crisis (like a divorce, serious illness), move to a new town and school, etc. The counselor and colleges need to understand the challenges your child has dealt with during their high school years.
 If not asked anywhere else on the brag sheet, take advantage of this space to address learning or other disabilities your student faces.
 Do not feel you must answer this question if your family has been lucky enough to avoid serious challenges.

 What five adjectives best describe your child?
 Take some time to really think about this.
 Your first reaction might be words like smart, respectful and athletic, but what about motivated, independent, kind, humble, mature, courageous, self-disciplined, independent thinker, humorous, resourceful, etc?
 Some brag sheets ask you to explain your answers, so choose words you can support with specific examples.